The End of Manual-Only Coding: Why AI Agent Orchestration Changes Software Delivery

 API design and full-stack implementation.
 Product brief in.
 Complete working API out — with typed request/response schemas, validation, error handling, authentication middleware, rate limiting, logging, and OpenAPI documentation.
 The kind of implementation that used to take a week of focused engineering work.

 This is not science fiction.
 These are tasks that agents execute daily in teams that have invested in agentic workflows.
-The agents are not doing 60% of the job.
-They are doing 95% of the job.
+The important point is not a percentage.
+The important point is that mechanical implementation is no longer the scarce part of the work.

-Teams operating at the frontier have restructured around a simple principle: the agent is the developer; the human is the director.
+Teams operating at the frontier have restructured around a simple principle: the agent is the execution layer; the human is the control layer.

 The workflow looks nothing like traditional software development: